abougouffa/minemacs/docs/PACKAGES.md

 * `git-timemachine`: Walk through git revisions of a file
 * `git-modes`: Emacs major modes for Git configuration files
 * `repo`: Running "repo" from Emacs
-* `repo-transient`: Transient menus to use some "repo" commands within Magit
 * `jujutsushi`: Integrate `vc` and `project` with Jujutsu, a Git-compatible VCS that is both simple and powerful
 * `diffview`: View diffs side-by-side in Emacs